PursuanceProject/pursuance/README.md

 ## WARNING

-Do not expose the server in this branch (`demo`) to the world; for the moment, it is meant for presentation purposes only, as we are proparing to demo this software and to have users test it locally before adding a combination of miniLock-based cryptographic auth and PostgREST's JWTs (JSON Web Tokens) shortly after our demo on November 4, 2017.
+Do not expose the server in this branch (`develop`) to the world; for the moment, it is meant for presentation/demonstration purposes only, as we are proparing to demo this software and to have users test it locally before adding a combination of cryptographic auth and PostgREST's JWTs (JSON Web Tokens) shortly after our demo on November 4, 2017.
 Hang tight!